 The city of Kangerlussuaq, nestled in a fjord and close to the ice sheet, is known as the “gateway to Greenland” due to its centrally-located airport be known as Sonderstrom Air Base.
 Unique military history and access to impressive nature could be the thing to draw tourists to this area of Greenland, but beware as temps can dip to -40F in the winter.

-Though these are some suggestions for the best places to see the Northern Lights in 2021-2022, Endless Routes Travel can help you plan a custom trip to make the most of your vacation.
+Though these are some suggestions for the best places to see the Northern Lights, Endless Routes Travel can help you plan a custom trip to make the most of your vacation.
 From cold and isolated Greenland to the cultural zone of Tromso, Norway, there’s a trip out there just waiting to be checked off your bucket list, so bundle up and get out there.